 Hello Giant Bomb Community.
 I’m Dante.
 It’s been a minute.
 I’m going to talk about video games.
 I would usually preface this with some words about the year in general.
 I don’t have those words this year.
 I’m sorry.

 I feel like I’ve been yelling online about everything for the past eight months, so apologies for not being as eloquent now.
-I prepared earlier this year of national bail and mutual aid funds for bailing out protesters and supporting communities in their fights for justice.
+Here is a link to a document I prepared earlier this year of national bail and mutual aid funds for bailing out protesters and supporting communities in their fights for justice.
 Consider donating to one, or one in your area, if you can.

 Here is my list of good games from this year, some might even say the goodest games of this year.
 This year was very bad, so hopefully this is a change of pace.